How to Improve Your Credit Score

 Late Auto Loan Payments

 Late car payments are also a big negative on your credit report.
 However, you are better off being late on a car payment versus your mortgage.
+Read [Getting a mortgage with a car loan]

 Many Recent Credit Inquiries